 - The symmetry group of the tiling is *442 (p4m).

 - All the internal angles of the constituent polygons are a multiple of 22.5°.

-- Contains three regular 8-pointed star polygons with vertex angle of 90°.
+- Contains one regular 8-pointed star polygon with vertex angle of 90°.

 - Contains one regular 16-pointed star polygon with vertex angle of 45°.

 - There are 8 non-regular reflective tiles (including 2 kites).

 - The tiling satisfies the interlace condition and has two finite interlaces and no infinite interlace with straight cross-overs.

 - Photo by David Wade: SPA 1209 (Alhambra, Sala de las Dos Hermanas, Spain) from [wadei] (1354-62AD, 755-63AH)

 - Page 41 and 53 (Alhambra, Sala de las Dos Hermanas, Spain.
 The colours from photo but preserving symmetry) from [escher]

 - Plate 3 (c) (Alhambra, Sala de las Dos Hermanas, Spain.
 West wall in The Hall of the Two Sisters) from [abas]